Luxury Wine & Spirits Investments: How Can Brands Cultivate Collectibility

 What’s Next for Imbibers & Investors

-There’s a general paradigm shift towards longevity.
-With populations casting off throwaway culture in favour of items with emotional durability as well as financial.
-Of course, accumulating zeros isn’t exactly offputting.
+We're seeing a general paradigm shift towards longevity, with populations casting off throwaway culture in favour of items with emotional durability as well as financial.
+Of course, accumulating zeros isn’t exactly off-putting.

 Numbers are being placed on the back burner in favour of more abstract meanings, making the phrase ‘quality over quantity’ even more cliché than it already was.
 It’s a potent movement to be in, a sink-or-swim dynamic for luxury brands.